 - Total deals closed and/or total sales revenue

-Go over personal and team sales goals as well as the rewards for hitting them
+- Go over personal and team sales goals as well as the rewards for hitting them.

-- Discuss procedures or consequences of not hitting minimum sales performance expectations
+- Discuss procedures or consequences of not hitting minimum sales performance expectations.

-- Cover resources available (e.g., mentoring, training, coaching) to help reps hit their sales goals
+- Cover resources available (e.g., mentoring, training, coaching) to help reps hit their sales goals.

 7. Lead Generation Resource Allocation Training

 Once goals and expectations are set, one more item needs to be addressed to fully onboard a new sales rep and prepare them to succeed.
 They need access to lead generation resources to start acquiring new customers by visiting clients, making calls, sending emails, networking, and other prospecting activities.

-Offer detailed customer profiles on different leads
+- Offering detailed customer profiles on different leads.

 8. Periodic Check-ins With New Hires

-Check to see if the new salesperson is hitting their required metrics
+- Check to see if the new salesperson is hitting their required metrics.

-- Ask whether the sales rep has ideas for improvements (new employees come in with fresh eyes, and they may have valuable insights)
+- Ask whether the sales rep has ideas for improvements (new employees come in with fresh eyes, and they may have valuable insights).

-- Determine if the new salesperson is having any specific difficulties with their role
+- Determine if the new salesperson is having any specific difficulties with their role.

-- Ask if there are any tools, training, or other resources they think could help them improve their performance
+- Ask if there are any tools, training, or other resources they think could help them improve their performance.

-Ensure all of their equipment and technology is working properly
+- Ensure all of their equipment and technology is working properly.

-- Ask if there is any training or topics covered during onboarding or orientation they would like a refresher on
+- Ask if there is any training or topics covered during onboarding or orientation they would like a refresher on.

 Onboarding can be nerve-racking for new hires and feel inconvenient for those helping onboard the new reps, but it doesn’t have to be.
-While following our downloadable sales onboarding checklist, there are many ways to streamline and optimize the sales onboarding process.
+While following our downloadable sales onboarding checklist, there are many ways to streamline and optimize the onboarding process.

 Job shadowing can also develop into a full mentorship program where veteran sales reps mentor new and less experienced (or underperforming) sales agents.
 Just as with job shadowing, it gives the new sales rep access to guidance, information, and coaching from an experienced sales professional.